 Upper Dog Stream Track/Jolliffe Saddle Track/Timberlands Trail Circuit (1h30mins Loop Walk)

 Combine these three short walks to make a moderate level forest walk.
 Access is via footbridge below the picnic area on Jollies Pass Road.

 Waterfall Track (2h30mins Return)

-From the McIntyre Road car park, walk through the forest to reach the 41-metre high Dog Stream Waterfall.
+From the McIntyre Road car park, walk through the forest to reach the 41-metre (135-foot) high Dog Stream Waterfall.
 An alternative route back from the falls is via the Spur Track, which takes an extra 30 minutes.
 Find out more on the DOC website.

 Mt Isobel (3-6 Hours Return)

 Make a day of it by tramping to the summit of Mt Isobel and back.
 There are four ways to get to the top.

 - Waterfall Track (6 hours) As above, take the turnoff just before the waterfall up a zigzag track to meet the Mt Isobel Track.